tudat-team/tudat-space/docs/source/_src_user_guide/prelim_mission_design/mga_transfer.rst

 At present, the types of legs are supported (more details can be found below):

 - Unpowered legs: A purely ballistic (Keplerian) trajectory between nodes
-- Velocity-based deep-space maneuver (DSM)  legs: A ballistic trajectory betweene nodes, with the addition of a single impulsive maneuver during the leg (parameterized by its velocity)
+- Velocity-based deep-space maneuver (DSM)  legs: A ballistic trajectory between nodes, with the addition of a single impulsive maneuver during the leg (parameterized by its velocity)
-- Position-based DSM legs: A ballistic trajectory betweene nodes, with the addition of a single impulsive maneuver during the leg (parameterized by its position)
+- Position-based DSM legs: A ballistic trajectory between nodes, with the addition of a single impulsive maneuver during the leg (parameterized by its position)
 - Spherical-shaping legs: A shape-based low-thrust trajectory using the spherical shaping method
 - Hodographic-shaping legs: A shape-based low-thrust trajectory using the hodographic shaping method